-Fairtrade has had a huge global impact in peoples’ lives who are paid a fair price for their produce and where profits are reinvested into the communities.
-This is now becoming mainstream for multinational companies like Fairtrade coffee, tea and chocolate are available from household brand names.
-These corporations recognise the power of the “green pound” and now take corporate social responsibility more seriously than ever before because of demand.
+This is now becoming mainstream for multinational companies such as Fairtrade coffee, tea and chocolate are available from household brand names.
+These corporations recognise the power of the “green pound” and now take corporate social responsibility more seriously than ever before because of changing demands.

 How green are we?

 Generally, products you buy to clean your home and to wash your clothes have become increasingly chemical-based over the past century – many ingredients have a detrimental effect on our health and our environment.